CompilersConstructionInnopolis/README/README.md

 # Simple Constraint-Based Type Inference

-Reserved word `Auto` is used for specifying ommitted types
+Reserved word `Auto` is used for specifying omitted types

 ```
 ; Define a function 'sum'